Actyx/Actyx/integration/README.md

 When developing test cases it is faster to use a copy of `hosts.yaml` that only uses local nodes by setting `type: local` (like one with `install: linux` and as many as needed with `install: docker`).
 This way the turnaround time is pretty short, allowing you to quickly iterate on only a specific test or suite.
-In this case you may also want to disable the repeated preparation of the test projects `skipTestProjectPreparation: true`.
+In this case you may also want to disable the repeated preparation of the test projects by setting `skipTestProjectPreparation: true`.

 **IMPORTANT PHILOSOPHY NOTE: Only add infrastructure (including configurability) when you actually need it, never add anything proactively!**